fullstackchallenge-iconicholding/backend/README.md

 * You will see the below message in terminal if everything was successfully installed:
 ** Running on port 4100 **

-* Run all automated tests for users, cars and stats helper models
+* Enter below command to run automated tests for users
 ```sh
 $ npm test
 ```